firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/controller_setup.md

 - Riders switching from sine-wave controllers to full field-oriented control report higher top speeds and cooler motors on the same battery settings, noting that Xiaomi M365 conversions only held 90 A after reinforcing their hardware.[^foc_advantages]
 - Square-wave aftermarket controller kits remain tempting at ~€80 for a dual pack with dash, but they hammer 150–200 A phase at launch, ride harsher for new users, and run noisier than VESC-based FOC setups despite the simple wiring.[^1]
+- Traction control keeps dual builds tidy but still trims torque—JPPL reminds newcomers that VESC’s algorithm is “ok” yet sacrifices punch to rein in wheelspin, so treat it as a stability aid rather than a free performance boost.[^vesc_tc_torque]
 - Sustained cut-outs under load may point to BMS current limits: scooters that pass bench tests but trip under rider weight likely need higher-capacity packs or relaxed protection thresholds.[^bms_cutout]
+- If one motor must run sensorless, tune VSS carefully and be ready to gate the front controller—HFI or scripting a PWM disable below a chosen ERPM keeps dual-drive launches smooth until you can rewire hall sensors.[^sensorless_launch]
 - Logs from 12 S setups show ~45 km/h at 32.5 A; raising voltage to 15 S and reducing current is recommended for better efficiency and lower heat.[^voltage_swap]

 ## Current Relationships & Cruise Options